Ann Coulter Should Read The Vagina Monologues

 Luckily, at least 2,500 Michigan men and women oppose the inequality in politics that Coulter, and others like her, fail to acknowledge exists.
 Less than 24 hours after Brown’s ban from the floor, thousands gathered outside the Capitol to attend a reading of the Vagina Monologues.
 The performance was led by Brown and several other state legislators, putting an ironic spin on Coulter’s label of the women of the Michigan state House as “drama queens.”
 Indeed, the only thing hysterical about the performance was the laughter and applause from the audience.

 Coulter is well-known for shock-tactics as a commentator and author.
 Maybe some don’t expect anything better from her, but as woman herself, its still disappointing that she using misogynistic language to get her point across.
 Name It.
 Change It. would defend Coulter from sexism and misogyny because sexist language hurts all women.
-It would be nice if Coulter understood that by projecting misogyny at women she only makes it easier for misogyny to persist.Published by Hannah Sullivan on 06/22/2012
+It would be nice if Coulter understood that by projecting misogyny at women she only makes it easier for misogyny to persist.Published by Kate McCarthy on 06/22/2012